 - Doctoral candidate: Every degree program shall have a policy defining candidacy.
 Students in this classification will have completed all departmental, college, and university requirements except for the dissertation.
-These requirements vary by program but minimally include completion of approximately 30 semester hours of acceptable graduate work beyond the bachelor’s degree or possession of a previously earned master’s degree that is acceptable to the department and certification by the graduate office.
+These requirements vary by program but minimally include completion of approximately 30 semester hours of acceptable graduate work beyond the bachelor’s degree or possession of a previously earned master’s degree that is acceptable to the admissions committee and certification by the graduate office.
 The requirements frequently include a comprehensive examination and/or a proposal defense.

 Academic Residency Requirement

 In the context of a doctoral degree program, the residency requirement refers to either:

 - A minimum number of credits or semesters that must be completed through the degree-granting institution